TAN-OpenLab/FTCF-NET/README.md

 ## Dataset

-​    We have uploaded the preprocessed video frames dataset at (http://mirror.neu.edu.cn/tanOpenLab/) for you to download.
+​We have uploaded the preprocessed video frames dataset at (http://mirror.neu.edu.cn/tanOpenLab/) for you to download.
 It includes Real Life Violence Situations, Hockey Fight, Violent Flow and Movie.

 Video capture process we take the following program：